 Compared to other Indian cities, Delhi is expensive if we see it in terms of areas to live in Delhi.
-But, you can always figure out how you save money in this city by choosing a cheaper rental home or PG, eating at home instead of outside, travelling by metro instead of a cab.
+But, you can always figure out how you save money in this city by choosing a cheaper rental home or PG, eating at home instead of outside, and travelling by metro instead of a cab.

 3) What salary is needed to live comfortably in Delhi?

-That totally depends on your lifestyle and preferences.
-A salary between 30,000-50,000 is good enough for you to live comfortably though and manage the cost of living in Delhi, India.
+That depends on your lifestyle and preferences.
+A salary between 30,000-and 50,000 is good enough for you to live comfortably though and manage the cost of living in Delhi, India.